Financial mistakes in the negotiations of a divorce settlement are sure to be costly to one party or the other. Don't let it be you!

 The most common, and potentially most damaging, mistake in a divorce settlement is for one of the parties to keep the house.
 Too often, this is an emotional decision, rather than a financially sound decision.
 There are many emotional reasons to want to remain in a house: the memories, familiar neighborhood, schools, or it's just comfortable to do so at this time.

 I understand.
 But none of these may make good financial sense and can make you "house poor".
 That is when you have a lot of house and little else to take to the grocery store.

 Remember, you have a house that was selected for two adults, and now there will be one.
 The house may have required two incomes to support it, and now there will be one.
 Something smaller may be the better financial decision.
 Do a thorough analysis of what that house costs including maintenance, taxes, utilities, and other items you may not think about on a daily basis.
-Further, if you are not able to "buy out" your spouse's half of the equity, you will have a more complex form of joint ownership going forward.
-For some handy calculators on housing and other financial issues click here
+In addition, you will need to “buy out” your spouse’s share of the equity by either giving up other valuable assets or pulling more value out of the house in a refinance.
+If you currently have a joint mortgage, or if it is in your spouse’s name, you will need to refinance anyway, but with a “buy out,” the mortgage will be higher.
+If you are not able to "buy out" your spouse's share of the equity, you will have a more complex form of joint ownership going forward.

 Mistake #2 - Future Expenses